Role of the Conservation Subcommittee

 - To prepare materials, submissions and the like on behalf of the Society, as needs dictate.

-Over the last five years the Society has prepared over 20 submissions regarding a range of important environmental issues including:
+Over the last five years the Society has prepared more than 100 submissions regarding a range of important environmental issues including:

 - The Roe Highway Extension